applied-systems-biology/Spores_LAMP-1/README.md

 ## Analysis Workflow
 Required Input
 The analysis requires the following segmentation masks:
-Macrophage segmentation masks generated using the accompanying JIPipe workflow.
+Macrophage segmentation masks generated from the fluorescence channel using the accompanying JIPipe workflow.
 Hyphae segmentation masks generated from the brightfield channel using a trained deep learning model.
-The repository for the deep learning GUI is available at: [insert GitHub repository link here].
+The repository for the deep learning GUI is available at: [GitHub repository link here].

 1. Load microscopy images and segmentation masks of macrophages and hyphae.
 2. Identify individual macrophages using the provided labeled segmentation.